Pete100x/Pete100xPublic/AllLayouts/README.md

 This layout is designed by Pete100x.
 Symbols and annotation logic are standardized for reproducibility and international accessibility.
 Licensed under [MIT] or [CC BY-SA] — choose your preferred license.

-                    □ = Free pin (default)
-                    ■ = Used pin
-                    ▲ = Special pin (SPI, I2C, INT, UART, Pull-up, Pull-down)
-                    ◊ = Caution needed pin (sensor, expansion, special requirements, See #!notation)
-                    X = Do not use (reserved, LED or unsafe)
-                    ~ = PWM capable (append to pin label)
-                    ≋ = DAC capable
-                    ↧ = Underside pin (not on header)
-                    → = Pin used in code or config (logical direction only; all arrows point outward for consistency)
-                    μ = USB Micro-B connector
-                    ● = Onboard reset button
-                    ◊ = Analog input A10–A13 max 3.3V
-                    ○ = Pad (solder point or contact area, not a standard pin)
-                    • = Pad in use (solder point or contact area, not a standard pin)

 #